FAQ for site-to-site VPN gateways

 How many routes does VPN for VPC support per VPN peer for a dynamic, route-based connection?

 Each IBM VPN supports a maximum of 120 routes for each VPN peer in a dynamic routing setup.
 If this limit is exceeded, the BGP session for that peer automatically shuts down.
-To restore the session, reduce the number of routes advertised from your on-premises peer network to 120 or less, then toggle the connection in the IBM Cloud to reestablish the BGP session.
+To restore the session, reduce the number of routes that are advertised from your on-premises peer network to 120 or less, then toggle the connection in the IBM Cloud to reestablish the BGP session.

 How many routes does a VPN appliance support for a dynamic, route-based connection?